-Peter F. Comerford53Mr.
-Comerford was named Vice President of Administration and General Counsel on July 1, 1999 and was elected Corporate Secretary in December 2000.
-He joined us in May 1997 as Senior Corporate Counsel and was appointed Director of Administration and General Name Age Present Principal Occupation and Employment History Counsel in December of that year.
+Name Age Present Principal Occupation and Employment History Peter F. Comerford 55 Mr. Comerford was named Vice President of Administration and General Counsel on July 1, 1999 and was elected Corporate Secretary in December 2000.
+He joined us in May 1997 as Senior Corporate Counsel and was appointed Director of Administration and General Counsel in December of that year.
 Prior to joining us, Mr. Comerford was a practicing attorney for approximately fourteen years having worked primarily in municipal law departments including the City of Niagara Falls, New York where he served as the Corporation Counsel.
 Mr. Comerford has a B.A. from the State University of New York at Buffalo, an MBA from Canisius College and a J.D. from the University of San Diego School of Law.
-Peter F. Comerford 1999 and was elected Corporate Secretary in December 2000.
-He joined us in May 1997 as Senior Corporate Counsel and was appointed Director of Administration and General Counsel in December of that year.
-Prior to joining us, Mr. Comerford was a practicing attorney for approximately fourteen years having worked primarily in municipal law departments including the City of Niagara Falls, New York where he served as the Corporation Counsel.
-Mr. Comerford has a B.A. from the State University of New York at Buffalo, an MBA from Canisius College and a J.D. from the University of San Diego School

-Name Age Present Principal Occupation and Employment History Philip A. Fain 56 Mr. Fain was named Chief Financial Officer in November 2009 and Treasurer in December 2009.
+Philip A. Fain 58 Mr. Fain was named Chief Financial Officer in November 2009 and Treasurer in December 2009.
 He previously served as Vice President of Business Development, having joined us in February 2008.
 Prior to joining us, he was Managing Partner of CXO on the GO, LLC, a management-consulting firm, which he co-founded in November 2003 and which we retained in connection with our acquisition activity.
-Prior to founding CXO on the GO, LLC.
-Mr. Fain served as Vice President of Finance - RayBan Sunoptics for Luxottica, SpA.
+Prior to founding CXO on the GO, LLC, Mr. Fain served as Vice President of Finance - RayBan Sunoptics for Luxottica, SpA.
 Prior to the acquisition of Bausch & Lomb's global eyewear business by Luxottica, Mr. Fain served as Bausch & Lomb's Senior Vice President Finance - Global Eyewear from 1997 to 1999 and as Vice President and Controller for the US Sunglass business from 1993 to 1996.
 From 1983 to 1993, Mr. Fain served in various positions with Bausch & Lomb including executive positions in corporate accounting, finance and audit.
 Mr. Fain began his career as a CPA and consultant with Arthur Andersen & Co. in 1977.
 He received his B.A. in Economics from the University of Rochester and an MBA from the William E. Simon Graduate School of Business Administration of the University of Rochester.
-Patrick R. Hanna, Jr. 62 SECURIT Mr. Hanna was named Vice President, Corporate Compliance Officer in May 2009.
-He was previously appointed Vice President of Corporate Strategy and Business Integration in February 2006, having served as our Vice President of Corporate Strategy since December 2001.
-He joined us in February 2000 as Director of Strategic Planning after a 23 year career with Xerox Corporation.
-Mr. Hanna served in many capacities in the areas of strategic and business planning development, most recently as the Strategic Planning Manager of the Xerox Internet and Software Services organization.
-Mr. Hanna has a B.S. in electrical engineering from Howard University and an MBA from the William E. Simon Graduate School of Business Administration of the University of Rochester.